 You will need to restart the server for the changes to take effect.

 teamcity-server scripts or as a Windows service, you need to set the options via the OS environment variables passed to the TeamCity server process:

-Make sure the environment variables are set for the user whose account is used to run TeamCity or as global environment variables.
-You might need to restart the OS then — for the changes to take effect.
+Please make sure the environment variables are set for the user whose account is used to run TeamCity or as global environment variables.
+You might need to reboot the machine after the environment change for the changes to have effect.